waltsu/wqueue/README.md

 * Kinesis

 Also it could use following ways to handle messages:
+* Multiple threads: WQueue could create multiple threads to handle messages from single queue.
+Because of the GIL, this is also probably good only in IO heavy tasks.
 * Event-loop: Using asyncio library, WQueue can listen multiple queues and handle messages in them using one event loop.
 Probably usable in IO heavy tasks.
-* Multiple threads: WQueue could create multiple threads to handle messages from single queue.
-Because of the GIL, this is also probably good only in IO heavy tasks.
 * Multiple processes and threads: WQueue could spawn N processes with M threads to handle messages from single queue.
-User should be able to configurable N and M.
+User should be able to configure N and M.